Michalkcb/Michalkcb/README.md

         42 Warsaw: 42_Philosophers
         Harvard University: Introduction to Computer Science I’m currently a software engineer under training at <a href="https://42warsaw.pl/">42 Warsaw</a> after successfully completing the Piscine.<br>
-    Now I'm in the process of learning C, JavaScript and React.
+    Now I'm in the process of learning C,C++, Python, JavaScript and React.

 - 🤔 I’m looking opportunity to make commercial projects as Front-end developer.